 - Beaches: In the U.S., check out fares to Ft.
 Lauderdale or Miami and Los Angeles or San Diego.

 4. Make Disney Trips Cheaper

 You can often save by flying into a cheaper airport.

-- Disney World (Orlando, Fl.): Compare fares to Orlando with those of Tampa; the driving distance between the two is 84 miles which may be hard on little ones but could save patient travelers real money.
+- Disney World (Orlando, Fl.): Compare fares to Orlando with Tampa; the driving distance between the two is 84 miles which may be hard on little ones but could save patient travelers real money.

 5. Shop Now

 You usually get the best prices if you buy your ticket 30 days before a trip (and begin shopping no earlier than about three months before departure for domestic fares).
 As always, compare fares to get the best deal possible.

 The following list in no particular order is based on recommendations from friends, enthusiastic responses from travelers and personal experience.
 We’d love to spread the word about your favorites, too.